SmartDataAnalytics/RdfProcessingToolkit/README.md

 Integrate heterogeneous data with standard SPARQL syntax plus function extensions.

+* Uses the plugin system of the [Apache Jena](http://jena.apache.org/)' SPARQL engine (ARQ) for adding the functionality to process JSON, CSV and XML.
+* Introduces *SPARQL functions* which compute a single RDF term from its arguments, e.g. `json json:parse(string)`
+* and *SPARQL property functions* (can be seen as magic RDF properties) which transform literals into multiple SPARQL result set rows, e.g. `{ ?jsonLiteral json:unnest ?itemVar }`

+This project is actually just a command line frontend for the SPARQL function extensions provided by the [jena-sparql-api sparql extensions module](https://github.com/SmartDataAnalytics/jena-sparql-api/tree/master/jena-sparql-api-sparql-ext)

 ## Usage Example

 The most convenient way to use this tool is to build this java project and make it available via a command line argument.